MisterTea/GPT-IF/GptIfEngine/data/rooms/room_descriptions.md

 The stateroom is very clean and well-maintained.
 It is the perfect place to relax and unwind after a long day of exploring the ship or the ports of call.

+Your safe happily buzzes as a security question scrolls on the 7-segment display: **YOUR SECURITY HINT IS: I AM ALWAYS MOVING BUT NEVER GET ANYWHERE.
+PLEASE TELL ME THE PASSWORD**

 ## Short

 Your spacious and comfortable stateroom is the perfect place to relax and unwind after a long day of exploring.

+Your safe happily buzzes as a security question scrolls on the 7-segment display: **YOUR SECURITY HINT IS: I AM ALWAYS MOVING BUT NEVER GET ANYWHERE.
+PLEASE TELL ME THE PASSWORD**

+# owner_stateroom

+## Long

+You step into the luxurious suite and are immediately struck by the sense of space and opulence.
+The room is large and airy, with high ceilings and large windows that let in plenty of natural light.
+The walls are decorated in a tasteful neutral color scheme, and the furniture is upholstered in soft, luxurious fabrics.

+The suite is divided into several different areas, each with its own unique purpose.
+There is a living room with a comfortable sofa, a coffee table, and a flat-screen TV.
+There is also a dining room with a table that can seat up to six people.
+And there is a bedroom with a king-size bed, a walk-in closet, and a private bathroom.

+The suite also has a number of amenities that make it feel like a home away from home.
+There is a fully stocked minibar, a coffee maker, and a microwave.
+There is also a safe and a hairdryer.
+The safe attracts your attention.

+The safe happily buzzes as a security question scrolls on the 7-segment display: **YOUR SECURITY HINT IS: EVERY LETTER IN IT'S PLACE.
+PLEASE TELL ME THE PASSWORD**

+## Short

+James Carrington's stateroom is a spacious, opulent suite with stunning views of the ocean.
+A safe in this room attracts your attention.
+The safe happily buzzes as a security question scrolls on the 7-segment display: **YOUR SECURITY HINT IS: EVERY LETTER IN IT'S PLACE.
+PLEASE TELL ME THE PASSWORD**

 # theater